 - Sugar and sweets in general;

-- Refined foods and fried foods, such as cakes, white bread, savory biscuits;
+- Refined foods and fried foods, such as cakes, white bread and biscuits;

-- White flour, such as seasoned cassava flour, tapioca and, in some cases, couscous;
+- White flours, such as seasoned cassava flour, corn flour and, in some cases, couscous;

-- Foods high in fat such as fatty meats, chicken skin, liver and excess fatty fish such as salmon and tuna.
+- Foods high in fat such as fatty meats, chicken skin, liver and excessively oily fish such as salmon and tuna.

-In addition, whole grain milk and acidic fruits such as lemon, orange and pineapple should also be avoided if symptoms of heartburn or stomach pain occur after eating them.
+In addition, whole milk and acidic fruit (e.g. lemons, oranges and pineapple) should also be avoided, especially if symptoms of heartburn or stomach pain occur after eating them.

-A diet for gastritis, follows the same rules but presents many variations, depending on the tolerance of each patient.
-So the list above is just a guide.
-In addition, if gastritis appears mainly in times of stress or tension, it may be a sign of stress induced gastritis.
-See the symptoms and how to treat this type of disease here.
+A gastritis diet should be loosely based on the above recommendations, but it can vary depending on the tolerance of each patient.
+The list suggested above is just a guide.
+If symptoms of gastritis emerge mainly in times of stress or tension, it may be a sign of stress-induced gastritis.

-The table below is an example of a 3 day diet to treat gastritis and ulcers:
+The table below is an example of a 3-day diet to treat gastritis and stomach ulcers:

 |Meal||Day 1||Day 2||Day 3|

-Whole grain pasta with tuna and pesto sauce + green salad
+Whole grain pasta with chicken breast and pesto sauce + green salad

-A good option for your morning or afternoon snack is to eat baked or roasted fruit.
+A good option for your morning or afternoon snack is to eat baked or boiled fruit.

-How to do it: Place on a baking tray 6 apples or 6 pears arranged side by side and add 3/4 cups of water.
+Preparation: Place 6 apples or 6 pears on a baking tray, side by side and add 3/4 cups of water to the bottom of the tray.
 Bake in the oven for about 30 minutes or until the fruit is tender.
-You can add 1 stick of cinnamon in the middle of the apple or the pear to make them more tasty.
+You can add 1 stick of cinnamon in the center of the apple or the pear for taste.

-How to do it: Add 1 package of unflavored gelatin to 200 ml glass of pure grape juice and bring to the refrigerator for about 2 hours.
+Preparation: Add 1 package of unflavored gelatin to a 200 ml glass of pure grape juice and place in the refrigerator for about 2 hours.

 3. Fish broth

-Fish broth is an excellent choice for a light dinner, and should be consumed not too hot.
+Fish broth is an excellent choice for a light dinner, and should be consumed at a warm temperature (ie. not too hot).

 - Juice from 1 lemon;